antoniolopesgomes/tedi/README.md

         "$filters": ["JsonBodyParserFilter"],
         "$errorHandlers": ["RootErrorHandler"],
         "/user": {
-            //you could add it here, in this case only the errors of this route will be handled by this ErrorHandler
+            //you could add it here, in this case only the errors of this route will be handled by RootErrorHandler
             //"$errorHandlers": ["RootErrorHandler"]
             "post": ["UserController", "create"],
             "get": ["UserController", "read"],